CHAPTER Rev 2400

 (e) The information in the petition shall be

-reviewed by the director of audit to determine whether the requested
+of audit to determine whether the requested modification of the apportionment

 (f)